chimera-suite/use-case/README.md

 """
 ```

-The Business analysts can plot a simple barplot using a data visualization library.
-For example, they can build a __Pandas barplot__ using the following code.
+Fuseki and OntopSpark manage the query procedure as in the previous example.
+However, this time the BAs does not store the results in a Spark table but use a __Pandas barplot__ to prepare the visualization for the executives using the following code.

 ```